top of page

 Curriculum Overview

-Our curriculum offers the full range of traditional A Level subjects in addition to a variety of vocational qualifications.
+The curriculum in St. Joseph’s / Scoil Iósaef reflects the statutory curricular requirements.
+It provides students with access to a broad, balanced and flexible range of options which are matched well to their needs and interests and provides relevant pathways to appropriate destinations.
+Our curriculum offers the full range of traditional A Level subjects along with a variety of vocational qualifications.
 Our students continue to enjoy outstanding academic success in all subject areas including English, Science, Mathematics, Languages and the Humanities.
 Results in external examinations consistently show that our students out-perform the Northern Ireland Grammar Average in many subject areas.
 Data evidences that we remain one of the top performing grammar schools in Mid-Ulster.
-An example of this is outstanding achievement in A Levels sciences, most notably our A Level Chemistry results which regularly see 100% of students achieve A*-B grades.
-Our curriculum offer supports a significant number of our students securing places on the most high demand degree programmes such as Medicine and Dentistry.

 Key Stage 3 (Years 8, 9 & 10) Study